ilopezgazpio/gym-liftoff-connector/Readme.md

 2) Yaw          -> mapped to  Channel 0
 3) Roll         -> mapped to  Channel 3
 4) Pitch        -> mapped to  Channel 4

 Debugging can be made using VirtualGamepad.py class directly, e.g.:

+This configuration can be directly imported using the file insithe the folder liftoff_configuration.
+Copying it to our liftoff files in Liftoff/Liftoff_Data/InputSettings/ba2614f0-0c69-4dd6-9dac-68b2b72e1acb/ba2614f0-0c69-4dd6-9dac-68b2b72e1acb_0001.inputsettings.
+To reach the Liftoff folder, we can browse the local files of the game in Steam.
 ```python
 sudo PYTHONPATH=. python3 -i gym-liftoff/gym_liftoff/main/VirtualGamepad.py